realmagicgreen/magicgreen11ty/src/articles/2019-10-01-mosquito-repellent-plants.md

 There are a few varieties of scented geraniums that go by the name mosquito plant or even citronella plant, and they are not what you’re looking for.

 True citronella looks a lot like thick grass, and does not have wide rippled leaves.
+Citronella [seeds are available here](https://amzn.to/3jS9Fb0) and [here](https://amzn.to/3xGVCK1).

 ## Lavender - (Lavandula)